Textualize/textual/docs/guide/devtools.md

 Textual comes with a command line application of the same name.
 The `textual` command is a super useful tool that will help you to build apps.

-Take a moment to look through the available sub-commands.
+Take a moment to look through the available subcommands.
 There will be even more helpful tools here in the future.

 ```bash
 textual --help